Flagsmith/flagsmith-docs/docs/deployment/overview.md

 	|> to(bucket: "flagsmith_api_downsampled_15m")
 ```

+Once this task has run, and you have made some flag evaluations with analytics enabled (see documentation
+[here](/advanced-use/flag-analytics.md) for information on this) you should see data in the 'Analytics' tab against each
+feature in your dashboard.

 9. Create another new task with the following query.
 This will downsample your per millisecond api request data down to
    1 hour blocks for faster queries.
 Set it to run every 1 hour.